Update: ‘Peugeot e-3008 design’ section updated and ‘TopElectricSUV says’ section added.

 Peugeot e-3008 platform

-Announcing the eVMP platform in July last year, Groupe PSA (now part of Stellantis and platform ‘STLA Medium’) said that it would be put into commercial use in 2023 and that the first model based on it will be a C-SUV.
+Early reports said that the first-ever Peugeot e-3008 (codename: Peugeot e-P64), could ride on the EV-specific eVMP platform.
+When Groupe PSA announced the eVMP platform in July 2020, it had said that it would commercialize it in 2023 and that the first model based on it will be a C-SUV.
 The Peugeot 3008 is the French conglomerate’s leading C-SUV across brands and is a strong contender for adopting new technologies. eVMP is a further developed EMP2 (Efficient Modular Platform 2), but it is meant only for electrified vehicles.

 Peugeot e-3008 specs